 Meanwhile, where the series does use aesthehic reference, it mostly uses it badly.

 Newton Pulcifer’s introduction is filmed hand-held like The Office.
 Because it happens in an office.
 It literally serves no other purpose.
 It doesn’t clue us into any subtext or mood or character note.
 It places weight on a point which is of absolutely no significance.

-It’s a particularly aggravating waste of time because it’s part of Newton’s storyline which could have really done with some intertextuality doing some work.
+It’s a particularly aggravating waste of time because the start of Newton’s storyline could have really done with some intertextuality doing some work.

 Newton, Shadwell and Madame Tracy’s world is the part of the book that feels the most distanced from any kind of relateable reality by the passage of time.
 The latter two were meant to be throw-backs even at the time of writing, while Newton played off then-modern, but since dated, topics of technology and nerd-dom.

 A dip into a dingy, pre-90s sitcom feel would have done a huge amount to contextualise us that the world and the characters aren’t mean to feel like something out of the real world, but grounding it in a kind of reality.
 Newton probably needs updating in his writing whichever way you slice it.
 But you could have got away with Shadwell’s world if you’d nodded at Rising Damp or Steptoe and Son.

 MacKinnon isn’t a bad director.
 I mean, he is partly responsible for the abysmally directed Jekyll.
 But he also directed Flatline, one of the most visually memorable episodes of modern Doctor Who.
 On Sherlock, working with a writer/showrunner team with a very clear and particular vision, he turned in a job that told the story and mood effectively in The Abominable Bride and even managed some nifty transitions of mood and setting.